iMEdD-Lab/open-data/COVID-19/README.md

 The values in the "Status" column correspond to different metrics.
 Find below what those values mean.
 - <b>cases</b>: new confirmed cases announced on the date of reference; read in Notes below about data corrections that are included here.
-- <b>cruise_ship_ElVen</b>: new confirmed cases on board announced on the date of reference; refers to the "Eleftherios Venizelos" ferryboat.
-Said cases on board are also included in the number of cases on the date of reference.
-- <b>Ritsona</b>: new confirmed cases at the Ritsona refugee camp announced on the date of reference.
-Said cases are also included in the number of cases on the date of reference.
 - <b>deaths</b>: new deaths happened on the date of reference; read in Notes below why some values might differ from the number of new deaths announced by the authorities on the relevant date.
-- <b>recovered</b>: cumulative data about patients recovered by the date of reference
-- <b>hospitalized</b>: number of patients hospitalized on the date of reference
+- <b>hospitalized</b>: total number of patients hospitalized on the date of reference.
+- <b>hospital_admissions</b>: new daily admissions.
+Data by https://covid19.gov.gr/covid19-live-analytics/
+- <b>hospital_discharges</b>: new daily hospital discharges.
+Data by https://covid19.gov.gr/covid19-live-analytics/
 - <b>intensive_care</b>: number of patients hospitalized in intensive care units on the date of reference
 - <b>intubated</b>: number of intubated patients on the date of reference
+- <b>icu_occupancy</b>: percentage of icus occupied
+- <b>beds_occupancy</b>: percentage of hospital beds occupied
 - <b>total_tests</b>: cumulative laboratory testing data by the date of reference
 - <b>total_rapid_tests</b>: cumulative Rapid Ag testing data by the date of reference
 - <b>total_tests</b>: cumulative laboratory testing data by the date of reference